Haniyya/noble_names/README.md

 - Push to the branch (git push origin my-new-feature)
 - Create a new Pull Request

-To add more particles from other languages, just add them to the `data/particles.yml` file.
+To add more particles or prefixes from other languages, just add them to the `data/particles.yml` or `data/prefixes.yml` file respectively.

 ## Compatability
 This gem has no runtime-dependencies outside of the standard library and is